 Rod oversees the caviar operation here and provided this caviar guide for us.
 If you are interested in learning more about Rod’s story click here.
 If you would like to see what happens behind the scenes in our caviar room, click here.

 Allow refrigerated caviar to sit (unopened) at room temperature for 5-10 minutes prior to serving.
 Traditionally caviar is served in a two-piece service set, the top holding the delicate eggs and the bottom containing shaved ice.
 Using the bowl of your choice gently transfer the caviar from its tin and nestle the bowl over ice to remain chilled throughout your indulgence.

-If you have purchased more than you are serving the remaining caviar should be softly spread flat, taking care to not break any of the eggs, and then covered with plastic wrap pressing down ever so gently on the top so there is no air space between the eggs and the wrap.
+If you have remaining caviar after serving, we recommend softly spreading it flat, taking care to not break any of the eggs, and then cover with plastic wrap, pressing down ever so gently on the top so there is no air space between the eggs and the wrap.
 The remaining caviar should be consumed within the following three days.

 Caviar can be enjoyed in numerous ways.
-For an unadulterated experience, one of our mother of pearl spoons as the use of metal utensils will detract from the caviars true essence on your pallet.
-Consider serving caviar on blinis with crème Fraiche, thin toast points lightly coated with sweet butter, or on boiled petit potatoes.
+For an unadulterated experience, try one of our mother of pearl spoons.
+The use of metal utensils will detract from the caviar’s true essence on your pallet.
+Consider serving caviar on blinis with crème fraiche, thin toast points lightly coated with sweet butter, or on boiled petit potatoes.